attilaolah/attilaolah.github.io/_posts/2011-06-15-google-app-engine-go-url-routes.markdown

 }
 {% endhighlight %}

-Most of the above code is basedf on [this conversation](http://permalink.gmane.org/gmane.comp.lang.go.general/28267) on *comp.lang.go.general*.
+Most of the above code is based on [this conversation](http://permalink.gmane.org/gmane.comp.lang.go.general/28267) on *comp.lang.go.general*.